Kuestenschmiede/MapsBundle/README.md

 ## Third Party License

 ### Font Awesome
-Wir nutzen zur Darstellung der Icons das Font-Set von [Font Awesome](https://fontawesome.com) die Lizensierung ist unter [License](https://fontawesome.com/license/free) (Icons: CC BY 4.0, Fonts: SIL OFL 1.1, Code: MIT License) einzusehen.
+We use the font set from [Font Awesome](https://fontawesome.com) to display the icons.
+The license can be viewed under [License](https://fontawesome.com/license/free) (Icons: CC BY 4.0, Fonts: SIL OFL 1.1, Code: MIT License).

-__Bitte klären Sie, mit Ihrem Rechtsbeistand, ob und wie eine Nennung in der Datenschutzerklärung notwendig ist!__
+Please clarify with your legal advisor whether and how a mention in the privacy policy is necessary.

-Die Daten werden lokal vom Server ausgeliefert und nicht über einen CDN geladen, daher werden keine Daten an Dritte weitergegeben.
+The data is delivered locally from the server and not loaded via a CDN, therefore no data is passed on to third parties.